Freedom of religion in Belgium: Religious demography

 The Government of Belgium does not keep statistics listing religious affiliation but the population is predominantly Roman Catholic, according to a 2006 government report and a university study issued in 2000.

-In 2018, the German GESIS-Leibniz Institute for the Social Sciences surveyed religious belief in the country with results showing that 57.1% of residents were Roman Catholic, 20.2% “nonbeliever/agnostic,” 9.1% atheist, 6.8% Muslim (mostly Sunni), 2.8% other non-Orthodox Christian, 2.3% Protestant, 0.6% Orthodox Christian, 0.3% Jewish, 0.3% Buddhist, and 0.5% “other.”
+In 2018, the German GESIS-Leibniz Institute for the Social Sciences surveyed religious belief in the country with results showing that 57.1% of residents were Roman Catholic, 20.2% "nonbeliever/agnostic," 9.1% atheist, 6.8% Muslim (mostly Sunni), 2.8% other non-Orthodox Christian, 2.3% Protestant, 0.6% Orthodox Christian, 0.3% Jewish, 0.3% Buddhist, and 0.5% "other."
 A 2015 study by the Catholic University of Lovain estimated that the Muslam population are based in Flanders, Brussels and Wallonia.

-In 2007 religion played a role in some life events in Belgium: 25.6% of couples apted for a marriage in the Church, 58.4% of funerals included religious services and 54.6% of the children born in the country were baptized.
+In 2007 religion played a role in some life events in Belgium: 25.6% of couples opted for a marriage in the Church, 58.4% of funerals included religious services and 54.6% of the children born in the country were baptized.
 Only 8.5% of the population went to church on Christmas in 2007.
 In Brussels, the capital city of Belgium, religious events were a much smaller part of life; in 2007, only 7.2% opted for a marriage in the Church, 22.6% of funerals included religious services and 14.8 of children born in Brussels were baptized.

-In 2005, the country consisted of 42-43% non-believers.
+In 2005, the country consisted of 42–43% non-believers.

 A 2005 report of the Université libre de Bruxelles estimated that 15% of the Catholic population regularly attended religious services, and 10% of the Muslim population were "practicing Muslims."